+The vehicle can operate autonomously, can be controlled by human operators, or a combination thereof.
 Vehicle control is preferably conducted via remote communications.
 In one embodiment, an internet-accessible dashboard is provided for secure control by a user via a control device.
 The control device may be any suitable solution as known in the art, including by not limited to a computer, an ipad, and a cell phone.
 Information is relayed to and from the vehicle by the communications mechanism to a second communicator.
-In most embodiments, the second communicator is the gateway buoy.
+In some embodiments, the second communicator is the gateway buoy.
 In under-ice environments, the communications are acoustic underwater communications.
 The buoy then relays the vehicle’s communications to the command center.
 In some situations, the vehicle may safely surface in the fluid body (e.g., the ocean) and communicate with the second communicator by another communications solution on the vehicle, for example, directly to the command center by cellular, VHF, or WiFi, if within range.

-The vehicle is most preferably customizable with different components.
+The vehicle is most preferably customizable with different sensors or components.
 In the currently preferred embodiment, the vehicle accepts a number of different sensors, each being modular to enable that vehicle with several sensing capabilities.
 In some embodiments, a range of sensors are included on a single vehicle to make that vehicle multi-purpose for different anomalies.
-For example, one vehicle may have sensors to detect oil, harmful algal blooms (HABs), shelf-breaks, organism detection (e.g., whales), offshore energy production monitoring, and the like.
+For example, one vehicle may have sensors to detect oil, harmful algal blooms (HABs), shelf breaks, organism detection (e.g., whales), offshore energy production monitoring, and the like.
 Unrelated sensors for a given mission in this multi-purpose vehicle would then be turned off to extend mission time.
 In other embodiments, multiple vehicles may be provided, each vehicle having sensors specialized in detecting a specific anomaly and a command center could activate the appropriate vehicle, or a sub-set of the plurality of vehicles in response to an event.

+In some embodiments, the vehicle is equipped with a propulsion mechanism.
+The propulsion mechanism may be any suitable solution as known in the art.
+In one embodiment, the propulsion mechanism may be a motor and propeller system.
+In one embodiment, the propulsion mechanism is a buoyancy engine, using a pump to repeatedly change buoyancy.
+In one embodiment, the propulsion mechanism is a mass-shifter, using an adjustable mass within or connected to the vehicle to change the buoyancy of the vehicle.
+In some embodiments, the propulsion mechanism is a combination of solutions described herein.

 Vehicle Docking mechanism.